AK-Homberger/NMEA2000WifiGateway-with-ESP32/README.md

 - NMEA2000_esp32-master
 - NMEA0183-master

-The Gateway is using the following additional libraries:
+The Gateway is using the following additional libraries (to be installed with the Arduiono IDE Library Manager):

 - OneWire
 - OneButton